Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.0-migration.md

 ***Impacts:***

-- The visualization dashboard doesn't exists anymore and has been replaced by a private space called "My Files".
 - The dashboard search bar has been removed.
 To start an investigation, users will have first to open a visualization.
-- All visualizations owned by a user will be migrated to "My Files".
 - There's a new admin right to manage resources.